IgniteUI/igniteui-documentation/topics/02_Controls/igSparkline/01_Adding/02_igSparkline_Adding_igSparkline_to_an_ASPNET_MVC_View.md

 ValueMemberPath()|Set this helper method to the Invoice member that signifies the value the `igSparkline` renders on the vertical axis for each item.
 LabelMemberPath()|Set this helper method to the Invoice member that represents the horizontal axis value.

-Finally, as with all of the %%ProductName%% ASP.NET MVC helpers, you must call the Render method to render the HTML and JavaScript to the view.
+Finally, as with all of the %%ProductName%% %%ProductNameMVC%%, you must call the Render method to render the HTML and JavaScript to the view.

 **In ASPX:**